AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Communications UART data transfer protocol example

-For additional system safety when transferring data between system components, you can use communication protocols with CRCs and packet handling.
+For additional system safety when transferring data between system components, you can use communication protocols with cyclic redundancy checks (CRCs) and packet handling.
 An example of safety communication follows.

 Data is placed into the packets with a defined structure to be transferred.
 All packets have a CRC calculated with the packet data to ensure the packet’s safe transfer.
 Figure 6 shows the packet format.